Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Introduction

+Reddit operates across macro, meso, and micro normative levels \cite{Chandrasekharan_et_al_2018,cai_wohn_21,ammari_et_al_22,vachler_et_al_2020}, shaping moderation and acceptable discourse in ways that vary even within subreddits \cite{weld2024making}.
+Users select communities based on rules \cite{zou2024self,proferes2021studying}, but engage with posts according to personal interest \cite{yu_et_al_24,zhang2017community}.
+In stigmatized health contexts, while homophilous groups offer vital support \cite{randazzo_ammari_2023,randazzo_et_al_23}, users may encounter narrow perspectives dominated by despair narratives \cite{Randazzo2025,zhong2024impact,joy_et_al_25}.
+These dynamics can produce \textit{grief bubbles}—echo chambers where users risk retraumatization through repeated exposure to similar discussions without encountering alternative perspectives \cite{Randazzo2025,goglia2024structure,mancini2022self}.
+Drawing on definitions of echo chambers as combining structural closure with topical purity \cite{morini2021toward}, we ask: \begin{quote} \textbf{RQ2a}: Are there distinct sub-communities (echo chambers) within the male infertility subreddit? \end{quote}

+Online community members adopt distinct functional identities—experts, translators, facilitators \cite{saxena2021users,Kou_et_al_18}.
+Access to multiple roles proves crucial for identity reconstruction \cite{laumann_bonds_1973}, as individuals navigating life transitions require varied relational support.
+Ammari et al. \cite{Ammari2024} demonstrate this multiplicity in foster care communities, where members simultaneously identify as parents, survivors, and professionals—role multiplicity enabling identity reconstruction across temporal stages and relational positions.
+To examine how this role multiplicity manifests in our context, we ask: \begin{quote} \textbf{RQ2b}: What roles are represented within the different sub-communities in the male infertility subreddit? \end{quote}

-Emerging HCI research highlights the role of cross-posters—users who bridge multiple communities—as knowledge brokers and empathy-builders \cite{Ammari2024}.
-In foster care and trauma recovery spaces, cross-posters act as informal mentors, attract more responses, and introduce diverse viewpoints.
-In male infertility contexts, cross-posting between male-centric and broader infertility communities (e.g., r/infertility) may broaden resources and normalize emotional expression.
-Yet there remains more to be known about these dynamics: \begin{quote} \textbf{RQ3}: What are the characteristics and functions of users who cross-post between male infertility subreddits and broader infertility communities? \end{quote}
+The appeal of joining communities stems from discovering one's "people" \cite{TeBlunthuis_el_al_22}.
+Homophilous clustering creates protective environments for processing trauma across domains like mental health \cite{pavalanathan_identity_2015}, sexual assault \cite{andalibi_haimson_decchaudhury_forte_2016}, parenting \cite{ammari_et_al_19,ammari_et_al_2017,ammari_stayhome_dads_16}, caregiving \cite{ammari_et_al_2015_networked}, child loss \cite{andalibi_giniel_2022}, and foster care \cite{Ammari2024}.
+Participation across multiple communities enables tailored self-presentation \cite{litt_imagined_2016,TeBlunthuis_el_al_22}.
+While cross-posters can be hostile elsewhere \cite{kumar2018community}, in trauma-affected domains they serve as knowledge brokers and empathy-builders \cite{Ammari2024}.
+In male infertility contexts, cross-posting between male-centric and broader communities may expand resources and normalize emotional expression.
+To understand the nature of interactions at these community intersections, we ask: \begin{quote} \textbf{RQ3}: What are the characteristics and functions of users who cross-post between male infertility subreddits and broader infertility communities? \end{quote}

 By addressing these questions, we extend Patel et al. \cite{patel_et_al_2019} through large-scale analysis of male infertility communities and contribute to HCI conversations on trauma-informed design, digital support infrastructures, and gendered online identity work.
 Our findings aim to inform the design of more inclusive, empathetic platforms for reproductive health support, particularly for conditions that remain invisible or culturally silenced.